-• Goal: The timely scheduling of planned transmission outages helps effectively analyze the impacts of recognized transmission equipment outages, improve the coordination and analysis of other planned transmission and generator outages, communicate the impact of such outages to the day-ahead market, and disseminate timely information to market participants on outages that could have an impact on economic dispatch or reliability.
-This goal was to improve the coordination of all planned transmission outages, with a target of coordinating at least 85% of all planned outages through transmission equipment outage requests.
+Goal: The timely scheduling of planned transmission outages helps effectively analyze the impacts of recognized transmission equipment outages, improve the coordination and analysis of other planned transmission and generator outages, communicate the impact of such outages to the day-ahead market, and disseminate timely information to market participants on outages that could have an impact on economic dispatch or reliability.
+This "planned outage" goal was to improve the coordination of all planned transmission outages, with a target of coordinating at least 85% of all planned outages through transmission equipment outage requests.

-Result For 2015, 87.4% of all planned transmission-outage requests were coordinated.
-Figure 2-3 shows the percentages of the total planned transmission equipment outages coordinated in 2015-monthly and year to date.
+Result: For 2018, 82.9% of all planned transmission-outage requests were coordinated.
+Figure 2-3 shows the percentages of the total planned transmission equipment outages coordinated in 2018-monthly and year to date.

-Figure 2-3: Percentages of the total planned transmission equipment outages coordinated in 2015; monthly and year to date.
+Figure 2-3: Percentages of the total planned transmission equipment outages coordinated in 2018.
+Note: The green line represents to 85% target for this metric.

-• Goal: The energy markets operate more efficiently and effectively when the Day-Ahead Energy Market receives accurate information on transmission system topology and capability.
-Timely notifications of outage cancellations to the ISO, before running the Day-Ahead Energy Market, especially those received before 10:00 a.m. enable the analysis of transmission limits to align with the expected conditions for the next operating day.
-Notifications of outage cancellations to the ISO, after running the Day-Ahead Energy Market, could result in adjustments to generation commitment and overall production costs.
-This goal is improve timely notifications to the ISO for cancelling transmission equipment outages and increasing the percentage of outages cancelled before 10:00 a.m. the day before the scheduled outage.
-The target for 2015 was for the ISO to receive cancellation notification before 10:00 a.m. the day before a scheduled outage for at least 65% of the total planned transmission equipment outages.
+Goal: The energy markets operate more efficiently and effectively when the Day-Ahead Energy Market receives accurate information on transmission system topology and capability.
+Timely notifications of outage cancellations to the ISO before running the Day-Ahead Energy Market, especially those received before 10:00 a.m., enable the analysis of transmission limits to align with the expected conditions for the next operating day.
+Notifications of outage cancellations to the ISO after running the Day-Ahead Energy Market could result in adjustments to generation commitment and overall production costs.
+This "outage cancellation" goal is to improve timely notifications to the ISO for cancelling transmission equipment outages and increasing the percentage of outages cancelled before 10:00 a.m. the day before the scheduled outage.
+The target for 2018 was for the ISO to receive cancellation notifications before 10:00 a.m. the day before a scheduled outage for at least 65% of the total planned transmission equipment outages submitted.

-Result: The result for this goal in 2015 was that 68% of the transmission equipment outages were cancelled before the Day-Ahead Energy Market closing for bids and offers.
-The performance demonstrates an improvement of 8% from the 2014 result.
-The ISO,

-PTOs, and LCCs continue to evaluate best business practices and use the outage data to gauge performance.
+Result: The result for this goal in 2018 was that 66% of the transmission equipment outages that were cancelled had occurred before the Day-Ahead Energy Market closed for bids and offers.
+The performance demonstrates an improved outcome from the 2017 result of 60%.
+The ISO, PTOs, and LCCs continue to evaluate best business practices and use the outage data to gauge performance.
 They also educate groups involved in planning, scheduling, and physically working on transmission equipment about the importance of notifying the ISO about outage cancellations and the impact these cancellations can have on the wholesale power markets.
+Section 4 further discusses surrounding outage cancellations and improved metrics.
+Figure 2-4 shows the percentages of cancelled outages cancelled before the 10 a.m. goal.